Oculocutaneous albinism type I

-The location of OCA1 may be written as "11q1.4-q2.1", meaning it is on chromosome 11, long arm, somewhere in the range of band 1, sub-band 4, and band 2, sub-band 1.
+The location of OCA1 may be written as "11q1.4–q2.1", meaning it is on chromosome 11, long arm, somewhere in the range of band 1, sub-band 4, and band 2, sub-band 1.
 Since the disorder is autosomal recessive, genetic counseling can be used to determine if both parents are heterozygous for the condition when considering having children.
-If both parents are heterozygous, their child has a 25% chance of inheriting both recessive copies of OCA1 and having the skin disease.
+If both parents are heterozygous, their child has a 25% chance of inheriting both recessive copies of OCA1 and having the condition.

-This symptoms in this disease include absence of pigmentation, due to a mutation that affects melanin levels in the eyes, hair, and skin.
-This rare disease is found in 1 out of 20,000 people around the world, being much more prevalent in Caucasians.
-There is no known cure for this disease as of present, but there are various ways to manage this disease, including safety around the sun and regular checks for other skin diseases such as skin cancer.
+OCA1 is defined by an absence of pigmentation throughout the body, including the eyes, hair, and skin.
+This rare condition is found in 1 out of 20,000 people around the world, being much more prevalent in Caucasians.
+Whilst there is no known cure for the condition, there are established ways to manage life with OCA1, including safety in the sun, and regular checks for skin diseases such as skin cancer.

 Signs and symptoms

 OCA is characterized by the absence of pigmentation caused by the mutation that effects the production of tyrosinase that causes partial or total absence of melanin in the hair, skin, and eyes.
 Reduction in melanin production specifically in the peripheral retina during embryonic development can trigger other symptoms such as abnormal nerve fiber projection that causes defects in neuronal migration that interrupts visual pathways and creates reduced visual acuity in the range of 20/60 to 20/400.
 This vision acuity is dependent upon the amount of pigmentation in the eye.
 Acuity is usually better in individuals with greater amounts of pigment.
 Aside from decreased pigment in the iris and retina, optic changes include decreased visual acuity, misrouting of the optic nerves at the chiasm, and nystagmus.

-OCA1 is one of the more extreme types of albinism where the iris is translucent and the eye appears pink or red in ambient light and have white skin with slight to no pigmentation when other types may have residual pigmentation.
+OCA1 is the most severe form of albinism, in which the unpigmented iris is translucent and the eye appears blue or mauve in ambient light, pink or red in bright light, and in which the skin has no pigmentation at all (unlike other forms of albinism, in which there is some residual pigmentation).
 OCA1 is caused by mutations in the TYR gene, where there is a complete lack of tyrosinase activity.